-Sentencing Commission Votes on Amendments to the Guidelines, Including 2-Level Reduction in Drug Quantity Table: On April 10, 2014, the Sentencing Commission voted on various amendments to the sentencing guidelines, including an amendment that adjusts the Drug Quantity Table down by 2 levels.
+Sentencing Commission Votes on Amendments to the Guidelines, Including 2-Level Reduction in Drug Quantity Table: On April 10, 2014, the Sentencing Commission voted on various amendments to the sentencing guidelines, including an amendment that adjusts the Drug Quantity Table down by 2 levels (Amendment 782).
 Absent objection by Congress, the amendments will take effect on November 1, 2014.

-On July 18, 2014, the Commission voted to apply the amendment to the drug guidelines retroactively, although reduced sentences cannot take effect until November 1, 2015.
-Read the full text of the retroactivty amendment in this Reader-Friendly Version.
-See this Sentencing Commission press release for more on the retroactivity decision.
+On July 18, 2014, the Commission voted to amend USSG §1B1.10.
+The change made the amendment to the drug guidelines retroactive, although reduced sentences cannot take effect until November 1, 2015.
+The Commission also clarified that the starting point for calculating a reduction comparable to the substantial assistance reduction given at the original sentencing is the bottom of the amended guideline range, not the mandatory minimum term of imprisonment.
+Read the full text of the retroactivity amendment in this Reader-Friendly Version.
+For practice pointers see these resource materials.

 Practitioners should use the vote on the drug guidelines to argue for a variance or continuance starting immediately.
 Note that, according to this DOJ press release, prior to the Commission's vote, DOJ had directed "prosecutors not to object if defendants in court seek to have the newly proposed guidelines applied to them during sentencing."